neogenia/SpothillSDK-iOS/README.txt

     }];
 }

 2.3.
+Register user with params

+	Data for the registration
+	NSDictionary * data = @{
+		@"sex": sex,
+		@"name": name,
+		@"surname": surname,
+		@"email": email,
+		@"password": password,
+		@"oldPassword": oldPass   // Only when you want to change the password };

+Registration where is required to activate the account by the link from the email send to registration email [SpothillSDKManager.sharedInstance.backend registerUserWithData:data loginMethod:loginMethod completion:^(BOOL success, NSInteger statusCode) {

+Registration where you can skip the account activation [SpothillSDKManager.sharedInstance.backend registerUserWithData:data loginMethod:loginMethod skipActivation:<#(BOOL)#> completion:^(BOOL success, NSInteger statusCode) {

+2.4.
 See ViewController.m in SpothillExample app for example of loading campaigns asociated with nearby beacons